Skip to main content

 Architects:

-Design LeadershipArchitects bring a high level of design expertise, creativity, and vision to a project.
-They are especially valuable for:
+They bring a high level of design expertise, creativity, and vision to a project.
+Architecs are especially valuable for:

 Their training allows them to think holistically about space, form, and experience.
 For many projects, they set the design direction that others build from.